Our aim is to improve Global Health through excellence in research focusing in two wide research areas:

 In 2014, the CRESIB Board of Trustees approved the dissolution of CRESIB as a separate legal entity and set in motion the full integration of the centre's research activity into ISGlobal in 2015.

 The Centre for Research in Environmental Epidemiology (CREAL) was created at the end of 2005 with the mission of promoting and developing advanced epidemiological research into the environmental factors that affect human health, in order to help prevent and control their harmful effects.
 CREAL was an initiative of the Generalitat de Catalunya with the collaboration of Parc de Salut Mar from Barcelona and Universitat Pompeu Fabra.
 CREAL's research followed the scientific work that was initially based at the Unit of Respiratory and Environmental Research (URRA) of the Hospital del Mar Research Centre (IMIM).

 On June 30th 2016, following three years of strategic alliance, CREAL merged with ISGlobal.
 The resulting institution retained the ISGlobal name.

 How Do We Do It?

 We promote multidisciplinary, translational and cross-cutting research in order to maximize our impact.

-We currently have the following research programmes:
+We currently have 11 research programmes.

 o Malaria in pregnancy